ismomehdi/ot-harjoitustyo/Documentation/Software-Requirements-Specification.md

 - The player is able to jump and run around the game platform and the camera follows the player.
 - The game ends when the user reaches a goal.
-- There's enemies who the player needs to avoid and objects the player could gather to gain points.
+- There's enemies to avoid and objects to gather to gain points.
 - Users can type in their name for the High Scores list when applicable.
 - There's a game menu.